vasspilka/micro_words/README.md

 # MicroWords

 Mircowords is an online content sharing platform/game.
-The idea is that as a character you create and explore a world of content.
+As a "character" you create and explore a world of content.

 ## Introduction to Concept